TU Dublin showcases innovation at first Green Campus Open Call Gathering event

 Published: Wednesday 10 June 2026 - 10:58

-TU Dublin hosted its first Green Campus Living Lab orchestration event yesterday at the East Quad, bringing together innovators and internal and external stakeholders to highlight innovative sustainability projects developed through the Green Campus Open Calls 2024 and 2025.
+TU Dublin hosted its first Green Campus Living Lab orchestration event yesterday at East Quad, bringing together students, staff and external stakeholders to highlight innovative sustainability projects developed through Green Campus Open Calls 2024 and 2025.

-The event featured 17 projects and welcomed over 25 attendees, including representatives from Dublin City Council and South Dublin County Council, alongside key university stakeholders from TU Dublin Student’s Union, TU Dublin Student Volunteering, Campus & Estates, Campus Decarbonisation, and members of the Green-Campus Committee.
+The event featured 17 projects and welcomed over 25 attendees, including Alan Sherry, Climate Action Senior Executive Officer at Dublin City Council, and Gary Tyrrell, Climate Action Officer at South Dublin County Council, alongside key university stakeholders from TU Dublin Student’s Union, Student Volunteering, Campus & Estates, Campus Decarbonisation, and members of the Green-Campus Committee.

 During her opening remarks, Jennifer Boyer, Vice President for Sustainability said:

-The projects presented here today are a testament to your commitment, and to the role that a university can play as an agent of positive environmental, social and economic change.
+The projects presented here today are a testament to the commitment of the Green Campus Network, and to the role that a university can play as an agent of positive environmental, social and economic change.

-The event featured lightning presentations of completed projects that focused on the challenge addressed, solutions developed and impact achieved to date, highlighting alignment with the characteristics of the living lab approach.
+The event featured lightning presentations of completed projects that described the challenge addressed, solutions developed and impact achieved to date.

-The 17 projects presented reflected a wide range of sustainability themes, including waste reduction, circular economy, energy efficiency, climate action, climate justice, biodiversity, and health and wellbeing.
-All five campuses were featured at the event, with project leads from TU Dublin Student’s Union, TU Dublin students, and the Faculties of Engineering, Built Environment & Apprenticeships, Sciences & Health, Arts & Humanities and Business.
+The 17 projects presented spanned all five campus locations and addressed a wide range of sustainability themes, including waste reduction, circular economy, energy efficiency, climate action, climate justice, biodiversity, and health and wellbeing.

-Attendees included students and both operations and academic staff, who shared achievements and practical challenges encountered during project implementation.
-Projects featured on the day include the following:
+Contributors included students, academic and operations staff who shared achievements and practical challenges encountered during project implementation.

 The TU Dublin Bioblitz and Photo Competition

-Gerard Ryder, lecturer at the School of Mechanical and Design Engineering
+Gerard Ryder, School of Mechanical and Design Engineering, Faculty of Engineering, Built Environment & Apprenticeships

 Reconnect the Disconnected - outdoor micro-garden at Aungier St